Melinda French Gates: Early career and Microsoft

 French Gates's first job was tutoring children in mathematics and computer programming.
 After graduation, she became a marketing manager with Microsoft, being responsible for the development of multimedia products.
-These included Cinemania, Encarta, Publisher, Microsoft Bob, Money, Works (Macintosh) and Word.
+These included Microsoft Cinemania, Encarta, Publisher, Bob, Money, Works and Word.
 She worked on Expedia, which became one of the most popular travel booking websites.
-In the early 1990s, French Gates was appointed as General Manager of Information Products, a position which she held until 1996.
+In the early 1990s, French Gates was appointed as general manager of Information Products, a position which she held until 1996.
 She left Microsoft that year, reportedly, to focus on starting a family.

 Corporate directorship

 French Gates served as a member of Duke University's board of trustees from 1996 to 2003.
 She attends the annual Bilderberg Group conference and has held a seat on the board of directors of Graham Holdings (formerly The Washington Post Company) since 2004.
 She was also on the board of directors at Drugstore.com but left in August 2006 to focus on philanthropic projects.